i) Provisions

 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-For any new contracts entered into on or after 1st April, 2019, the Company considers whether a contract is, or contains a lease.
-A lease is defined as 'a contract, or part of a contract, that conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration'.
+The Company considers whether a contract is, or contains a lease.
+A lease is defined as ‘a contract, or part of a contract, t hat conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration’.
 The Company enters into leasing arrangements for various assets.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset (ii) the Company obtains substantially all of the economic benefits from use of the asset through the period of the lease and (iii) the Company has the right to direct the use of the asset.

 Recognition and initial measurement